facebook/flow/website/en/docs/types/typeof.md

 unexpected results.

 For example, when you use literal values in Flow, their inferred type is the primitive that it belongs to.
-So that the number 42 has the inferred type of `number`.
+Thus, the number 42 has the inferred type of `number`.
 You can see this when you use `typeof`.

 ```js